AbrahamNeme/AutomaticSkeletonMarkerRelation/README.md

 - Wrote documentation

 ### Valdone
-- Researched possible evalutaion metrics
-- Researched models for pose estimation
+- Researched possible evaluation metrics and models for pose estimation
 - Cropped all images
 - Wrote script for pose landmarks extraction, draw landmarks on image  and calculation of the mean Euclidean distance across all pose landmarks for each image
 - Wrote script for the evaluation (mean Euclidean distance over all images, smallest Euclidean distance, largest Euclidean distance, etc. )